Gwyn-The-Human/Data-Collection-Pipeline/README.md

 Before using anything in this repo please read this quick and fun note on ethics:

-## A Quick and Fun Note on Ethics
+## Ethical Use Guide

 ### Why its important:
 1.These are real [lives at stake](https://fortune.com/2022/04/30/algorithm-screens-for-child-neglect-raises-concerns/)
 2.You don’t want to look [really really bad.](https://www.nytimes.com/2021/01/15/world/europe/dutch-government-resignation-rutte-netherlands.html%20)

 3.You don’t want to break the law and suffer [crippling EUR20mil fines.](https://gdpr-info.eu/issues/fines-penalties/#:~:text=83(4)%20GDPR%20sets%20forth,to%20that%20used%20in%20Art.)

-### What should I do about it?
+### A brief guide on ethical use of the scraper
-Algorithm ethics is still a nascient field, but here are a few things you can think about to make it less likely that you’ll run into the above issues nicely summarised for you from [ForHumanity's algorithm ethics course](https://forhumanity.center/forhumanity-university/), BUT REMEMBER THIS GUIDE IS NOT EXHAUSTIVE:
+Here are a few things you can think about to make it less likely that you’ll run into the above issues, summarised for you from [ForHumanity's algorithm ethics course](https://forhumanity.center/forhumanity-university/), but please remember this guide is NOT at all exhaustive:

-1.Set a clear objective.
+**1.**Set a clear objective.
 There’s no point in taking on unneccesary risks for data you don’t need.
 Be clear on what you actually need, and then only scrape that.

-2.Once you’ve set your objective, consider as many stakeholders as you can.
+**2.**Once you’ve set your objective, consider as many stakeholders as you can.
 Some might be: a)ME!
 This is my code! b)Users of whatever your building c)Their immediate family and friends